Tennessee prison officer pleads guilty to beating inmate

 MEMPHIS, Tenn.
-(AP) - Federal prosecutors say a Tennessee correctional officer has pleaded guilty to beating a prison inmate in an attack allegedly involving other officers.
+(AP) - A Tennessee correctional officer pleaded guilty Thursday to beating a prison inmate in an attack allegedly involving other officers, federal prosecutors said.

-The U.S. attorney’s office says in a news release that 29-year-old Nathaniel Griffin entered his plea to the federal civil rights offense Thursday in Memphis court.
+Nathaniel Griffin, 29, entered his plea to the federal civil rights offense in a Memphis court, the U.S. attorney’s office said in a news release.
 Griffin faces up to 10 years in prison at sentencing in November.

-Prosecutors said Griffin and four other Tennessee Department of Correction officers entered an inmate’s cell at a mental health unit at a Tiptonville prison in February.
+Prosecutors said Griffin and four other Tennessee Department of Corrections officers entered an inmate’s cell at a mental health unit at a Tiptonville prison in February.
 Prosecutors said the inmate spit while seated on a bench, with his arms by his sides.

-Prosecutors say Griffin and the other guards covered a surveillance camera and repeatedly punched the inmate.
-Prosecutors identified the other guards and the inmate only with initials.
+Griffin and the other guards covered a surveillance camera and repeatedly punched the inmate, prosecutors said.
+Griffin then spoke with a superior officer with the rank of a corporal who told the officers to come up with a false story that did not include punching the inmate.

+Prosecutors identified the other guards, the corporal and the inmate by initials only.

 Sign up for Daily Newsletters